specklesystems/ProxyGenerator/README.md

 - Proxy Interfaces that inherit from the base interfaces
 - Proxy attribute references wrapped Api
+- If `ImplementationOptions` is omitted then defaults are used: `ImplementationOptions.UseExtendedInterfaces | ImplementationOptions.ProxyForBaseInterface`

 New needs: base interface is used by wrappers.
 Need to ignore members from wrapped api on demand.